SciRooPlot/SciRooPlot/docs/slides/slides.typ

     columns: (42%, 55%),
     gutter: 3%,
     [
-      - A data source is a collection of input sources with a unique identifier that is later used for the plot definitions.
+      - A data source is a collection of input files with a unique identifier that is later used for the plot definitions.

       - Entire ROOT files or individual subdirectories/lists therein can be registered as input sources.